JanHerca/urantiapedia/output/wikijs/en/article/Mariano_Perez/Lugares_Santos_Primera_Parte.md

 </em></figcaption>
 </figure>

 The traditional site is a few miles north of the Dead Sea, where the river flows, and near Jericho to the east.
-According to _The Urantia Book_-[UB 135:8.1](/en/The_Urantia_Book/135#p8_1)- the place would be at the height of the city of Pella in Jordan, that is, about 70 kilometers north of the place marked by tradition.
+According to _The Urantia Book_-<a id="a80_144"></a>[UB 135:8.1](/en/The_Urantia_Book/135#p8_1)- the place would be at the height of the city of Pella in Jordan, that is, about 70 kilometers north of the place marked by tradition.
 As you can see, there is a considerable distance; but it will not be the only case.

 ## The Transfiguration